 So, what we need to do is two-fold:

 - Strengthen the prefrontal cortex

-- Become more consciously aware of why we make decisions.
-Just because we may have a default pattern which is governed by the emotional brain – wanting a quick fix – doesn’t mean we are stuck with it for life.
-We have something called neuroplasticity which works in our favour.
+- Become more consciously aware of why you make decisions.
+Just because you may have a default pattern which is governed by the emotional brain – wanting a quick fix – doesn’t mean you are stuck with it for life.
+You have something called neuroplasticity which works in your favour.
 This is the ability of the brain to change.
 Like changing your mind, but in a good and beneficial way.

 To do this takes practice and persistence.
 Or hypnotherapy which is a more powerful route into the subconscious and helping to overcome unconscious blocks.

 In my next article though I will share with you how you can gently start to reprogram your mind for yourself.
 Keep a look out for it: sign up if you haven’t already.

 If, in the meantime, you want to start really getting to grips with what is blocking you, do give me a call so we can discuss how: I can be reached on 0345 130 0854 or you can get in touch here.